 Best Breakfast place

-It’s a restaurant we tried out on this last visit: Nicasio.
-Great Mexican breakfasts.
-I don’t like their coffee so much but the food is exceptional (Update: they’re permanently closed).
-El Oso Azul also makes very good breakfasts and has a nice courtyard ambience.
-There are tons of breakfast places in San Miguel de Allende, many fancy and serving the usual eggs benedict…but the two up there are our favorites.
+It’s the new cafe at the Public library: Santa Ana Gastro Cafe.
+Excellent breakfasts, great coffee.
+2nd for us is La Sacrista.
+Buen Dia also makes very good breakfasts and has a nice courtyard ambience.
+There are tons of breakfast places in San Miguel de Allende, many fancy and serving the usual eggs benedict, etc…but the three up there are our favorites.
 I should mention Panio to pick up pastries, croissants, bread etc. Excellent.

 Best (relaxing) café

 Restaurants (for dinner)

 I’ve covered breakfast above.
-We don’t go out for dinners very much, but here are my favorites after 5 visits to San Miguel.
-Via Organica in Colonia Guadalupe which serves a bit of everything (Mexican, burgers, pasta..).
-It’s always good, healthy, and they have their own beer.
-But it’s just as much about the cosy atmosphere (Update: they no longer have a restaurant in SMA).
-El Pegaso has a rooftop terrace with nice views and excellent Mexican food.
+We don’t go out for dinners very much, but I have 2 favorites in San Miguel: El Pegaso has a rooftop terrace with nice views and excellent Mexican food.
 Posadita, which I mentioned has really good margaritas, also has very nice Mexican food.

 How about a food tour?
 This 3.5 hr food tour gives you an authentic Mexican food experience